includeos/IncludeOS/README.md

 ### Helper scripts
 There's a convenience script, [./seed/run.sh](./seed/run.sh), which has the "Make-vmbuild-qemu" sequence laid out, with special options for debugging (It will add debugging symbols to the elf-binary and start qemu in debugging mode, ready for connection with `gdb`.
 More on this inside the script.).
 I use this script to run the code, where I'd normally just run the program from a shell.
 Don't worry, it's fast, even in nested/emulated mode.

-## Tools

-### Debugging with bochs
-* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [bochs](http://bochs.sourceforge.net/), since `gdb` only works for objects with debugging symbols, which we don't have for our bootloader .
-See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example config. file, (which specifies a <1MB disk).

 ### Using VirtualBox for development
   * VirtualBox does not support nested virtualization (a [ticket](https://www.virtualbox.org/ticket/4032) has been open for 5 years).
 This means you can't use the kvm module to run IncludeOS from inside vritualbox, but you can use Qemu directly, so developing for IncludeOS in a virtualbox vm works.
 It will be slower, but a small VM still boots in no time.
 For this reason, this install script does not require kvm or nested virtualization.
   * You might want to install Virtual box vbox additions, if want screen scaling.
 The above provides the requisites for this (compiler stuff).

+### Debugging with bochs
+* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [bochs](http://bochs.sourceforge.net/), since `gdb` only works for objects with debugging symbols, which we don't have for our bootloader .
+See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example config. file, (which specifies a <1MB disk).

-### C++ Guidelines
+## C++ Guidelines
 We are currently far from it, but in time we'd like to adhere more or less to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Council](https://isocpp.org/).
-When (not if) you find code in IncludeOS, which doesn't adhere, please let us padawans know, in the issute-tracker - or even better, fix it in your own fork, and send us a pull-request.
+When (not if) you find code in IncludeOS, which doesn't adhere, please let us padawans know, in the issue-tracker - or even better, fix it in your own fork, and send us a pull-request.
+  * *Note: We're not using the Guidelines Support Library, but we probably will at some point.
+This means we're not ready to follow guidelines that requires this library yet.*

 ## Read more on the wiki
 We're trying to grow a Wiki, and some questions might allready be answered here in the [FAQ](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).